ZiluM/Deep-learning-for-multi-year-ENSO-Reproduction/README.md

 And this project is also the subsequent expansion and tensorflow version of project (https://zhuanlan.zhihu.com/p/435607626) .
 Pytorch version can view the original project.

-## Invite the author to drink milk tea
+## Reward the author with a cup of milk tea

 If you think this project is very helpful to you, please let me have a cup of milk tea!